 When the children move into Year 1 and Year 2 their attainment and progress is measured against the National Curriculum objectives and is ongoing throughout the year.
 This allows teachers and parents to monitor how the children have moved on in their learning.
 In English and Mathematics children are assessed against their year group objectives and in all other subjects they are assessed against Key Stage 1 objectives.
 Key Stage 1 is made up of Year 1 and Year 2.
 The children are not assessed against the other children in the class.
 In regard to the objectives the assessment states whether they are below (not working on the year group/KS1 objective) working towards (achieving less than one third but less than two thirds of the objectives) developing (achieving two thirds of the objectives but less than all the objectives) secure (achieving all the objectives) or exceeding (working above the objectives).

-The children should have expected learning.
 If the children are not where they should be we still very much celebrate their achievements, as we firmly believe success breeds success.
 If children make less than expected progress additional teaching and strategies are put in place to support the child as this is a cause for concern.
-Regularly teachers moderate work together to ensure we are consistent in assessing standards and this is kept in portfolios for each subject.
+Regularly teachers moderate work together to ensure we are consistent in assessing standards and this is kept in portfolios for each year group.

-As part of the process of encouraging the children to move forward with their learning, we currently use target setting in the front of some of their books or on their group tables.
-In Writing and Maths it consists of ladders for children to work through to help them work out what they need to do to improve their work.
-In Year 2 the children are encouraged to take some responsibility for their own learning in terms of self-assessment, so will be asked to look at the aims for their learning, called success criteria, to check how they think they are doing and what they need to work on next.
+In Year 1 and Year 2 the children are encouraged to take some responsibility for their own learning in terms of self-assessment, so will be asked to look at the aims for their learning, called success criteria, to check how they think they are doing and what they need to work on next.
 We try to encourage the children to think about their targets in particular for reading, writing and maths.
 We also ask them to reflect on how they feel they got on with different tasks as an indicator for the progress they have made in different lessons.
 This may take different forms depending on the task; a comment, a shape indicator or simply a ‘thumbs up, thumbs down’ approach.
 This systems works together with the on-going assessment and feedback the teachers make and give throughout the year, and helps us set clear and useful next steps for learning.